forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/linting.md

 ### For an Existing Project

 1. Verify that your project has a `package.json` with these configurations.
-If it doesn't, If it doesn't, run `npm install @salesforce/eslint-config-lwc eslint@5 -D`.
+If it doesn't, run `npm install @salesforce/eslint-config-lwc eslint@5 -D`.

     ```json
     "scripts": {